Surrogate Modeling via Factorization Machine and Ising Model with Enhanced Higher-Order Interaction Learning: Background

 Generalizing the algorithm to the higher-order case results in \texttt{HOFMQUBO}, where we replace FM with HOFM and reduce the corresponding HUBO problem to a QUBO problem (see Appendix~\ref{app:algorithms} for details).
-The workflow can be summarized as follows: \begin{enumerate} \item Generate initial samples from the black-box optimization problem to form a sample set; \item Train a HOFM model based on the current sample set; \item Extract a HUBO model from the trained HOFM; \item Convert the HUBO model into an equivalent QUBO formulation; \item Solve the QUBO model and add its solutions to the sample set; \item Repeat steps 2-5 until the best QUBO solution converges. \end{enumerate} However, two challenges arise during this process.
-First, the computational cost of training HOFM is significantly higher than that of FM.
-Second, reducing HUBO to QUBO often requires introducing a large number of slack variables, which can make the resulting optimization problem computationally intractable.
+The workflow can be summarized as follows: \begin{enumerate} \item Generate initial samples from the black-box optimization problem to form a sample set. \item Train an HOFM model based on the current sample set. \item Extract a HUBO model from the trained HOFM. \item Convert the HUBO model into an equivalent QUBO formulation. \item Solve the QUBO model and add its solutions to the sample set. \item Repeat steps 2--5 until the best QUBO solution converges. \end{enumerate} However, three challenges arise in this process.
+First, the computational cost of training HOFM is much higher than that of FM.
+Second, converting HOFM to HUBO requires an exponential number of coefficient evaluations in the HUBO model.
+Third, reducing HUBO to QUBO typically necessitates introducing a large number of slack variables, which can render the resulting optimization problem computationally intractable.
+For a detailed discussion about the compuational complexity, see Appendix~\ref{app:complexity}.